tnichols217/notes/APBiology/8/Notes/Worksheets/1 - Elephants 1.md

 ![[Pasted image 20230506182504.png]]

 > [!question] Which community is the most diverse?
-Make a guess and circle community 1 or 2
+> Community 1 because it is the most balanced.

-Justify your guess
+> [!question] Justify your guess
+> It has the most balanced populations of different organisms

 ### Elephants of Zimbabwe